Free US and UK template

 The Brand may not request changes that fundamentally alter the Creator’s voice or style.

-The Brand shall not request or encourage the Creator to omit required disclosures.
+The Creator shall give an honest account of their experience and shall not make objective product claims unless the Brand has supplied adequate substantiation.
+The Brand shall not request or encourage the Creator to omit or obscure required disclosures.

 9. TERMINATION